To Follow in Their Footsteps

 In 2005, as a “tip o’the hat” to the man who was so instrumental in founding and building this Parade, we created the Mike Murphy Honorary Irishperson of the Year award that honors people in Kansas City who have made a significant contribution to Kansas City.

 Passed: January 6, 2014

-After radio personality Mike Murphy started the Parade in 1973, Wyrsch decided to get the Irish group, the Kansas City chapter of the Ancient Order of Hibernians involved.
+Fred Wyrsch can best be remembered as the man who turned the Kansas City St. Patrick’s Day Parade into one of the city’s biggest events.
+After radio personality Mike Murphy started the Parade in 1973, Wyrsch decided to get an Irish group, the Kansas City chapter of the Ancient Order of Hibernians involved.
 Wyrsch’s goal was to assure the parade kept its sense of Irish culture.
-But Fred was always aware it also needed our Irish sense of humor.
-One of his favorite sayings was they decided to have a little St. Patrick’s Day Parade, “so you could invite 250,000 of your closest friends”.
+Fred was also aware that it needed our Irish sense of humor.
+One of his favorite sayings was they decided to have a little St. Patrick’s Day parade, “so you could invite 250,000 of your closest friends.”

-Fred was really the Godfather or the Parade.
-Murphy, God rest his Soul, got a lot of the credit, but it was Wyrsch and his pals who really made the parade a big deal in Kansas City.
+Fred was really the Godfather of the Parade.
+Mike Murphy, God rest his soul, got a lot of the credit, but it was Wyrsch and his pals who really made the Parade a big deal in Kansas City.

 Mr. Bill Rudolph

-Bill was one of the original “office girls” for the parade with Tom Mahurin and Pete McCluskey, Sr. He devoted more than 25 years of his life to the parade and much more to the Irish in Kansas City.
+Bill was one of the original “office girls” for the Parade with Tom Mahurin and Pete McCluskey, Sr. He devoted more than 25 years of his life to the Parade and much more to the Irish community in Kansas City.

 Mr. John O'Neal